JoviMetzger/JoviMetzger/README.md

 ## ✨ Hi there ✨

-🍄 I'm Jovi
+- 🍄  I’m Jovi

-🐝  Student at Codam 🇳🇱
+- 🐝  Student at Codam 🇳🇱
-🥑  I’m currently working on: Push_swap
+- 🥑  I’m currently working on: Push_swap
-🌱  I’m currently learning: C language
+- 🌱  I’m currently learning: C language

 <!--
 **JoviMetzger/JoviMetzger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.